MicrosoftDocs/microsoft-salescopilot-docs/articles/suggested-replies.md

 ### Why do sellers see the Copy content button instead of the Add to email button in the suggested email content feature?

-Their Copilot for Sales for Outlook add-in is out of date.
-Make sure that the Copilot for Sales for Outlook add-in is updated to the latest version (10.0.0.11 or newer) to use the add-to-email functionality.
-[Learn how to update the Copilot for Sales app](install-viva-sales-as-an-integrated-app.md#update-the-copilot-for-sales-app).
+Their Sales app for Outlook add-in is out of date.
+Make sure that the Sales app for Outlook add-in is updated to the latest version (10.0.0.11 or newer) to use the add-to-email functionality.
+[Learn how to update the Sales app](install-viva-sales-as-an-integrated-app.md#update-the-copilot-for-sales-app).

 ### Related information